Spin torques generated by low symmetry materials and antiferromagnets

 plane component of spin polarization.

-One of the primary focuses of the research group is to understand in what ways it is possible to control the direction of spin polarization within electrically- generated spin currents.
+One of the primary focuses of the research group is to understand in what ways it is possible to control the direction of spin polarization within electrically-generated spin currents and the torques these spin currents exert when they interact with magnets.
 Most previous studies of electrically-induced spin torques have focused on samples made from high-symmetry heavy metals or topological insulators, in which the direction of spin polarization is constrained by symmetry to lie strictly in-plane and perpendicular to the applied electric field.
 This “conventional” orientation can generate efficient magnetic switching for samples with in-plane magnetic anisotropy, but it is inefficient for switching nanoscale samples with perpendicular magnetic anisotropy (PMA) that are required for high-density magnetic memory applications.
 For switching nanoscale PMA samples, an important goal of the spintronics field is to generate unconventional spin currents that flow in the out-of-plane direction with a strong component of spin polarization perpendicular to the plane.

 The generation of electrically- induced spin currents with this type of unconventional direction of spin polarization requires spin-source materials with reduced symmetry, which can be achieved, e.g., by using materials with low crystalline symmetry, ferromagnetic order, or antiferromagnetic order.